Analysis, design, development, testing, implementation, maintenance.

 When software testing is performed in parallel with development, organizations can achieve continuous integration (CI), continuous delivery (CD), and continuous testing (CT), which are also integral to DevOps Test automation.
 Each process helps get your product to the market ahead of your competition while allowing you to add new features and release bug fixes to ensure existing customers are happy.

 Test automation and DevOps

 In DevOps, where development and operations are integrated within the same cycle, the development, QA, and operations teams must align together to ensure continuous delivery of software.

 Test automation, whether it is selenium Test automation or another framework, is a prerequisite for success in terms of continuous delivery of software.

-It also predicts and simulates business scenarios, improves speed of test execution, helps achieve accurate test results and more.
+It also predicts and simulates business scenarios, improves the speed of test execution, helps achieve accurate test results, and more.